liuyuanyue185/NLP-Sentiment-Analysis/README.md

 Analysis:
 1 About time costing:
-(1) Gernerally speaking, LSTM’s time for each experiment is longer than Vanilla RNN, the maxiumn time for LSTM is about 5.5 mintues while the maxium time for Vanilla RNN is about 2 minutes.
-But their differences are not such big all the time, In some case, the time difference between them is very small.
+(1) Generally speaking, LSTM’s time for each experiment is longer than Vanilla RNN, the maximum time for LSTM is about 5.5 minutes while the maximum time for Vanilla RNN is about 2 minutes.
+But their differences are not such big all the time, In some cases, the time difference between them is very small.

 (2) Learning rate did not affect experiment’s time much.
 For different training data size (07,0.8,0.9), their experiment’s time do not vary much along with different learning rate.
 However, there is something interesting, for both Vanilla RNN and LSTM, the experiment’s time decrease while the training data size is increased.